secretGeek/til/console/consolez.md

     C:\ProgramData\chocolatey\lib\ConsoleZ\tools\console.exe

-//TODO: How can I put consoleZ into my path? i need it for when i "runas"
+//TODO: How can I put consoleZ into my path (across all machines)? i need it for when i "runas"